jguadagno/migrate-it/README.md

-# migrate-it
+# Migrate It

-This is the source code for the Migrate It presentation (https://www.josephguadagno.net/presentations/migrate-it)
+This is the source code for the [Migrate It presentation](https://www.josephguadagno.net/presentations/migrate-it).